Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

-We will say that a trihex has \emph{mirror symmetry} if it can be drawn on the sphere so that a reflection of the sphere induces an automorphism of the graph.
+We will say that a $(3,6)$-fullerene has \emph{mirror symmetry} if it is equivalent to an embedding on the sphere for which a reflection of the sphere induces an automorphism of the graph.

-We will say that a line in the hexagonal covering of a trihex \emph{bisects spines} if it passes through the center of a spine column in either the vertical direction, the SW to NE direction, or the NW to SE direction.
+We will say that a line in the hexagonal covering of a $(3,6)$-fullerene \emph{bisects spines} if it passes through the center of a spine column in either the vertical direction, the SW to NE direction, or the NW to SE direction.
 See Figure~\ref{fig:bisectSpines}.

+Recall that equivalent signatures are signatures that are either equal or related by equations~\ref{eqn-s2} - \ref{eqn-f3} in Section~\ref{sec-background}.
+By Theorem~4 of \cite{green2024polyhedra}, two $(3, 6)$-fullerenes have equivalent signatures if and only if they are equivalent $(3, 6)$-fullerenes.

-\begin{proposition} For a trihex, the following are equivalent \begin{enumerate} \item The trihex can be embedded on the sphere in such a way that a reflection of the sphere induces a graph isomorphism; i.e. it has mirror symmetry \item For every signature of the trihex $(s, b, f)$, the signature $(s, b, s-b-f \pmod {s+1})$ is equivalent to $(s, b, f)$. \item For some signature of the trihex $(s, b, f)$, the signature $(s, b, s-b-f \pmod {s+1})$ is equivalent to $(s, b, f)$. \item In the hexagonal tiling of the plane that covers the trihex, there is a reflection through a mirror line that bisects spines, that takes special hexagon to special hexagons. \item In the hexagonal tiling of the plane that covers the trihex, there is a reflection through a mirror line that takes special hexagon to special hexagons.
+\begin{proposition} For a $(3,6)$-fullerene, the following are equivalent \begin{enumerate} \item The $(3,6)$-fullerene has mirror symmetry. \item For every signature of the $(3,6)$-fullerene $(s, b, f)$, the signature $(s, b, s-b-f )$ is equivalent to $(s, b, f)$. \item For some signature of the $(3,6)$-fullerene $(s, b, f)$, the signature $(s, b, s-b-f )$ is equivalent to $(s, b, f)$. \item In the hexagonal tiling of the plane that covers the $(3,6)$-fullerene, there is a reflection through a mirror line that bisects spines, that takes special hexagon to special hexagons. \item In the hexagonal tiling of the plane that covers the $(3,6)$-fullerene, there is a reflection through a mirror line that takes special hexagon to special hexagons.

 \end{enumerate} \end{proposition}